awaragi/POC-Keyclock/README.md

  * Update the Keycloak UserModel with data from the federated source (attributes, email, etc...)
  * Update the credential and detach that user from the federated source

-To build the provider jar:
+To build the user federation provider jar:
   - cd user-federation
   - mvn clean package

 That will compile, package and deploy the provider package to instance/providers

+To build the kb-authentication provider war
+  - cd kb-authentication
+  - mvn clean package

 Now start keycloak:
   - cd instance